By way of introduction, I am Kyle.

 If I were to describe myself in one word it would be "curious".
 Coincidentally, my mother has used the same word for me for the better part of 3 decades, albeit with different connotations.
 I am fascinated by just about anything, much to my wife's exasperation.
 And it's not so much that I am fascinated by things themselves, so much as how those things function and, maybe more so, how they are connected.

-Yet every time I delve into a topic or subject, I find that there is some underlying framework, or series of principles, that provides an extraordinary amount of information about why that subject is the way it is, and how it engages with other things.
+Every time I delve into a topic or subject, I find that there is some underlying framework, or series of principles, that provides an extraordinary amount of information about why that subject is the way it is, and how it interacts with other things.
 Furthermore, I've often found that those frameworks are not exclusive to one subject matter but tend to apply to many.
+Foundational knowledge is subject agnostic.

 "From one thing, know ten thousand things."